Hung2124/blog/src/content/posts/week2.md

  ```

  ### 🌿 4.2.
 Git Branching & Merging
+<span id="git-branching"></span>

 Branching is a core feature of Git that allows for parallel development.

 ### 🌿 Interactive Git Branching & Merging